Hiking the Lake O’Hara Alpine circuit in Yoho National Park should be on every hiker’s bucket list.

 It took us an hour to descend to Lake Oesa – and the last 20 minutes were much less scary.

-Lake Oesa is breathtaking but it’s popular and busy as there is an easy 3.2 kilometer trail to it from Lake O’Hara.
+Lake Oesa is breathtaking but it’s popular and busy as there is an easy 3.2 kilometre trail to it from Lake O’Hara.
 You’ll find slabs of rock, perfect for stretching out on so plan to stop here for lunch.
 Keep an eye on the aggressive chipmunks as they’ll be in your knapsack or bag of food in seconds.

 From Lake Oesa look for the sign pointing to the Yukness Ledges route.
 Descend, cross a small stream, then a boulder section and pass by the small lake in the photo below.
 In another few minutes reach a signed intersection.
 Stay left to continue on the alpine circuit or if you’ve had enough you can call it a day and descend to Lake O’Hara from here.